Joseph-Jose-Vettom/Joseph-Jose-Vettom/README.md

 - 👋 Hi, I’m @Joseph-Jose-Vettom
-- 👀 I’m interested in ...
+- 👀 I’m interested in programming and confusing things
-- 🌱 I’m currently learning a ...
+- 🌱 I’m currently learning way too much at a fast rate
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate and grow s a programmer
-- 📫 How to reach me ..
+- 📫 How to reach me josephvettom17@gmail.com
-- ⚡ Fun fact: ...

 <!---
 Joseph-Jose-Vettom/Joseph-Jose-Vettom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.